mfaani/mfaani/content/posts/uiapplication-backgroundtasks-through-the-lens-of-closures.md

 #### Ask yourself: When do Lines A and B get executed?
 Obviously, unlike the first example, they do not get executed before `start()` is finished.

 More importantly, unlike the second example, the execution of the block passed in, is **not** controlled by the `startFlow` function.
 Instead the block is executed whenever `handleFlowExit` is called.
-But that's not clear from the callsite at all!
+But that's not clear from the call site in `Controller`.
+One would only know of that if they looked into the implementation of `FlowManager.startFlow()`.

 #### Why would you want to do something like this?
 When you want to tie blocks of code together — even though they're not chained after another i.e. they're just semantically related, but one block will execute now, the other depending on UX / business logic will execute later.